National Conference of Constitutional Law Scholars 2021

 Professor of Law at University of San Francisco School of Law

-Luke Boso is a professor at the University of San Francisco School of Law, specializing in constitutional law and sexuality law.
+Luke Boso is a Professor of Law at the University of San Francisco School of Law, specializing in constitutional law and sexuality law.

 Maggie Lemos